davwheat-warwick/wm160-notes/Block 1/5 - Friday/index.md

 - if the value falls inside the critical region, we **reject** $H_0$
 - if the value falls outside the critical region, we **fail to reject** $H_0$

+#### Step-by-step

+1. State the probability in context
+2. Write down the null and alternative hypothesis
+3. Write down the significance level, $\alpha$
+4. Assume $H_0$ is true, and write down $B \sim B(n, p)$
+5. Carry out necessary calculations
+6. Make your decision: reject or fail to reject $H_0$
+7. State the conclusion in the context of the problem

 ### Test exercises

 #### Question 1